sandsmark/genieutils/README.md

  *   reading/writing of empires*.dat and genie*.dat files
  *   reading (and some writing) of drs, slp, blendomatic, and pal files
  *   reading of scn, scx, cpx, bln files
- *   reading/writing of lagnuage*.dll files
+ *   reading/writing of language*.dll files

 ## Dependencies ##